HIDDEN GEMS OF PALOMAR

 Elevation within the park averages 5,000 feet above sea level, making evenings cool even during the summer.
 A number of vista points offer spectacular panoramic views both westerly toward the ocean and inland toward the desert, particularly from Boucher Hill Summit, which has been listed in the Sierra Club’s “Hundred Peaks Section” since first published in 1946.
 There, you’ll also find the historic Boucher Hill Fire Lookout.

 The park is open from dawn ’til dusk daily.
 Reservations are highly recommended for camping during peak season.
-Day use fees are $8.00 per vehicle, cash or check only.
+Day use fees in the state park area are $10 per vehicle, cash or check only.
 Trails are open to foot traffic only, and dogs and mountain bikes are not allowed on trails.
 Please note that there are no gas stations on Palomar Mountain.

 1. THE DRIVE